lheinbokel/lheinbokel/README.md

-# Welcome to my GitHub 👋
+# Welcome to My GitHub 👋

-I'm Christian and I am an AI enthusiast, born and raised in Hamburg, Germany.
-I currently live and work in Bremen, Germany, while pursuing my Master's degree in computer science at the University of Bremen.
-The focus of my studies lies on artificial intelligence, especially deep- and reinforcement learning.

-## Some information about me
+Hello!
+I’m **Christian**, an **AI Engineer** deeply passionate about creating innovative artificial intelligence solutions.
+Born and raised in Hamburg, Germany, I now call Bremen home, where I pursue my Master’s degree in **Computer Science** at the **University of Bremen**.
+My primary research revolves around **deep learning**, **reinforcement learning**, and their applications in robotics.

+## What I’m Working On
-- 🔭 I’m currently working on a robotics project, teaching autonomous robots to perform tasks in human home environments
+* 🤖 Robotics Innovation: Teaching autonomous robots to perform complex tasks in human environments—bridging the gap between AI and everyday life.
-- 📫 How to reach me: Chat with me on [LinkedIn](https://www.linkedin.com/in/lheinbokel/)
-- ⚡ Fun fact: I love making music using Ableton Live.
+* 📖 Master’s Thesis: Exploring Meta-Reinforcement Learning for Enhanced Generalization in Robotics, with the goal of advancing how robots adapt to new challenges.

+## A Bit About Me
+* 🚀 I’m passionate about solving real-world problems with cutting-edge AI.
+* 🎶 When I’m not coding, I enjoy creating music with Ableton Live, blending technology and art to express creativity.

+Feel free to explore my repositories, reach out, or collaborate.
+Let’s build something amazing together!